nfa-vfxim/tk-houdini-flipbook/README.md

 [![GitHub issues](https://img.shields.io/github/issues/nfa-vfxim/tk-houdini-flipbook)](https://github.com/nfa-vfxim/tk-houdini-flipbook/issues)
 # tk-houdini-flipbook

 `tk-houdini-flipbook` is a Shotgun Toolkit app to create flipbooks of your current scene with use of SGTK templates.
-It uses Nuke to create a preview file that is automatically uploaded to Shotgun and linked to a new version. `tk-houdini-fipbook` also includes a `slate.py` which by default adds a frame at the beginning of the file to include some data about the version and user.
+It uses Nuke to create a preview file that is automatically uploaded to Shotgun and linked to a new version. `tk-houdini-fipbook` also includes a `slate.py` which mirrors the [tk-multi-reviewsubmission](https://github.com/nfa-vfxim/tk-multi-reviewsubmission) slate.
+This slate, by default, adds a frame at the beginning of the file to include some data about the version and user.
 It also adds a small semi-transparent bar at the top and bottom of the screen to reflect some more data.

 ![ui](resources/ui.png "Flipbook UI App")